Difference between Coin and Token

 Difference between Coin & a Token

-We see that many people use the crypto coin, crypto talking, and cryptocurrency interchangeably and they are not the same thing.
-At a fundamental level, coins and tokens are quite similar.
-They both represent value and can process payments.
-You can also swap coins for tokens.
-And the main difference between tokens comes in utility, which is something you can do with tokens and not with coins.
+We see that many people use the terms crypto coin, crypto token, and cryptocurrency interchangeably, but they are not the same thing.
+At a fundamental level, Coin and Token are quite similar.
+They both represent value and can be used to process payments.
+You can also swap coins for tokens in many blockchain ecosystems.

-Where as some marketplaces will accept and not the token.
-This distinction is crucial when discussing services provided by a Token Development Company , where each asset’s use case is evaluated.
+The main difference between Coin and Token lies in their utility.
+While coins typically function as a digital currency, tokens often have specific uses within a platform or application—such as granting access, representing assets, or powering smart contracts.
+This utility is what sets tokens apart from coins Where as some marketplaces will accept and not the token.
+This distinction is crucial when discussing services provided by a Token Development Company, where each asset’s use case is evaluated.

 1. Blockchain Structure